 Curves with this property are called {\em Ciani curves}.
 The reduction behavior of Ciani curves over a local field has recently been studied in \cite{Ciani1}, \cite{Ciani2}, under the assumption that the residue characteristic is odd.

 We will show that $X$ has a stable plane model over a ramified quadratic extension $L/K$.
-Unlike for the cubic from the previous section \S \ref{subsec:example1}, any extension $L/K$ with ramification index $2$ works.
-This reflects the fact that the stable hyperplane model of $X$ is not geometrically semistable (unlike the cubic from \S \ref{subsec:example1}).
+Unlike for the cubic from the previous section \S \ref{subsec:example1}, the extension $L/K$ is not unique, but it is also not arbitrary.
+This reflects the fact that the stable plane model of $X$ is not geometrically semistable (unlike the cubic from \S \ref{subsec:example1}).

-We use a similar approach and notation as in \S \ref{subsec:example1}, but give much less details.
+We use a similar approach and notation as in \S \ref{subsec:example1}, but give less details.
 In particular, we will not write down the formulae for the stability function.

 One first checks that the minimum of the stability function on the apartment $\A_{\E_0}$ corresponding to the standard basis $\E_0=(x_0,x_1,x_2)$ is equal to $m_{\E_0}=-\frac{1}{3}$ and is achieved precisely at the point